FThompson/ChromeLiveStorage/README.md

 ### Background Script

-Declare live-storage.js in your manifest, before the background script.
+Declare live-storage.js in your manifest before the background script.

 ```
 {